westerndevs/western-devs-website/source/_posts/2020-05-22-kubernetes-my-journey-part-7a.md

 <img src="/images/dwhite/pulumi-first-up-azure-storage-account.png" alt="Azure Storage Account" height="300px">

-> Notice that Pulumi has appended a segment of characters on your resource names to try and ensure there are unique within the subscription.
+> Notice that Pulumi has appended a segment of characters on your resource names to try and ensure they are unique within the subscription.
 I haven't tried to alter that behaviour.
 You can create a resource directly in Azure and import it into your stack and Pulumi will respect the name it was given.

 That's pretty cool!
 The only problem is, I don't want a lone storage account in my Azure subscription.